 But a part of me (the same part of me that cries like a baby over “The Notebook”) loves to fantasize over that “old fashioned” love where a guy gives you his sweater and pays for your milkshake.
 Does being a feminist mean that I am relinquishing this right?
 Am I a hypocrite for expecting my husband to woo me until the end of time?

 I don’t think so, and here’s why:

 In a relationship, it’s all about what the two people prefer.
 In my marriage, my husband generally drives.
 He even drives when we take my car.
 But guess what?
 I HATE DRIVING.
 It has NOTHING to do with the fact that he is the man and he should be in control.
-I love being the co-pilot, having control of the radio, and secretly GPS’ing to our destination to make sure he’s going the right way.
+I love being the co-pilot: I having control of the radio, and I secretly GPS to our destination to make sure he’s going the right way.

 In society, I feel like it can work the same way.
 If a man doesn’t open a door for me, I don’t cry and frantically ask someone else to do it.
 But if a man DOES open a door for me, I genuinely appreciate it and usually verbalize my appreciation to him.
-On the flipside, I always try to open the door for people if I’m first, regardless if they have a penis or not.
+On the flipside, I always try to open the door for people if I’m first, regardless of their gender.
 I just think it’s a nice thing to do.

 At the end of the day, I will continue to fight alongside every other man and woman out there until women are finally given the opportunities, autonomy and respect we deserve.
 I will also gladly allow a man to pay for a bill, open the door and give me his jacket.
 Because some of us are cold…and broke.
 And the door is heavy, ok?